zeriouslyzen/cosmic/UX_REVIEW.md

 # Cosmic Voyager - UX Code Review

+**Status: OUTDATED** - This UX review was completed before the major UI redesign and owner dashboard implementation (December 2024).
+Many recommendations may have been addressed.
+See CHANGELOG.md for recent updates.

+*Review Date: 2024-12-02* | *Codebase Version: 1.0.0* → *Current Version: 1.2.0*

 ## Executive Summary

 Cosmic Voyager is an e-commerce platform with a cosmic aesthetic featuring animated starfield backgrounds, horizontal product carousels, and a loyalty system.
 The codebase demonstrates solid technical implementation with modern JavaScript patterns, but several UX improvements are needed to enhance usability, accessibility, and conversion optimization.